 - Mental health conditions and the medicines used to treat them

 - Comparing the main medications that are usually prescribed for a mental health condition

 Note: Not all the medication listed on the Choice and Medication website will be able to be prescribed in TEWV (see below)

 Which medicines do we prescribe?

 The National Institute of Clinical Excellence (NICE) approves which medicines can be prescribed to patients.

 They also carry out ‘technology appraisals’ which give recommendations on the use of new and existing medicines and treatments within the NHS.
 The NHS is legally obliged to fund and resource medicines and treatments recommended by NICE’s technology appraisals.

 The list of approved medication we can prescribe for mental health conditions is called a ‘formulary’.

-- Our formulary is listed on the County Durham and Darlington formulary website.
-We use this list across all areas of the Trust, not just County Durham and Darlington.
+Our formulary (which is used Trustwide) is listed on the County Durham and Darlington formulary website.
 On the formulary website, use the links at the left and click on central nervous system / chapter 4 to see the approved mental health medicines.
 The formulary also indicates which treatments we use that have been approved by NICE.